JL-2

 The JL-2 (巨浪-2 (Jù Làng Èr, Giant Wave 2), NATO reporting name CSS-N-14) is a Chinese second-generation intercontinental-range submarine-launched ballistic missile (SLBM) deployed on the People's Liberation Army Navy's (PLAN) Type 094 submarines.
-It succeeds the JL-1 SLBM deployed on the Type 092 submarine.

 The JL-2 provides China with its first viable sea-based nuclear deterrent.

 Development

-The JL-2 is a naval variant of the land-based DF-31.
-Their common 2-metre diameter solid fuel rocket motor was successfully tested in late 1983, and research and development efforts were reorganized starting in 1985 to produce both missiles.
+The JL-2 was developed as part of a larger program to replace the liquid-fuelled ballistic missiles developed from 1965 with solid-fuelled missiles.
+The JL-2 was the SLBM variant of the land-based DF-31.
+Development of both missiles began in the mid-1980s, with the SLBM having less priority.
 The first JL-2 at-sea launch occurred in 2001 from a Type 031 submarine.
-The program was delayed after a failed test in 2004.
-Successful launches occurred in 2005 and 2008.
-The missile was successfully fired from a Type 094 submarine, the intended operational platform, for the first time in 2009.
-A series of test launches occurred in 2012.
+The missile suffered a series of testing failures.
+A successful test cycle was achieved in 2012.

 During the development of the missile, it was reported that China was considering modifying the missile to accommodate an anti-satellite warhead to give it a sea-based anti-satellite capability.

 Type 094 deterrence patrols with JL-2 missiles began in December 2015.

-As of 2017, 48 JL-2 launchers are deployed on submarines.
+Each submarine may carry 12 missiles.

 Description

-The JL-2 is a three-stage, solid-fueled missile, with a maximum range of 7200 km.
-Its payload is a single 1 Megaton warhead or 3-8 MIRVs with yields of 20, 90, or 150kt.
+The JL-2 is a three-stage, solid-fueled missile, with a maximum range of 3900 nmi.
+It carries a single 1 megaton warhead.
+According to the Center for Strategic and International Studies, the missile may carry 3-8 MIRVs with yields of 20, 90, or 150 kilotons.